 Disputes about biodiversity loss involve considerable scientific uncertainty.
 Uncertainty arises because of the unpredictability and randomness of natural systems and processes.
 In adjudicating biodiversity-related disputes, courts often need to resolve these issues of uncertainty.
 How have they done so?
 This blog post examines this question.
 It does so by drawing on key findings from my forthcoming book chapter, ‘Biodiversity in the court: the certainty of contests about uncertainty’, in Scientific Uncertainty before National Courts – The Case of the Habitats Directive, co-edited by Mariolina Eliantonio, Emma Lees and Tiina Paloniitty.
-First, I will discuss the different types of uncertainty: epistemic, methodological and technological, linguistic and sociological.
+First, I will discuss the different types of uncertainty: epistemic, methodological or technological, linguistic and sociological.
 I use the jurisprudence of courts of a particular country, Australia, to illustrate how these uncertainties might arise.
 Next, I will identify the different stages in biodiversity conservation and the uncertainties that may arise at each stage.
 Finally, I will conclude by discussing the approaches that Australian courts use to respond to and address uncertainty in biodiversity cases.

 Types of uncertainty